 But these great cities, says my honourable friend, the Member for the University of Oxford, are virtually, though not directly, represented.
 Are not the wishes of Manchester, he asks, as much consulted as those of any town which sends Members to Parliament?
-Now, Sir, I do not understand how a power which is salutary when exercised virtually can be noxious when exercised directly.
-If the wishes of Manchester have as much weight with us as they would have under a system which should give Representatives to Manchester, how can there be any danger in giving Representatives to Manchester?
-A virtual Representative is I presume a man who acts as a direct Representati presentatives to Manchester?
-A virtual Representative is, I presume, a man who acts as a direct Representative would act: for surely it would be absurd to say that a man virtually represents the people of Manchester, who is in the habit of saying No, when a man directly representing the people of Manchester would say Aye.
+Now, Sir, I do not understand how a power which is salu-tary when exercised virtually can be noxious when exercised directly.
+If the wishes of Manchester have as much weight with us as they would have under a system which should give Representatives to Man-chester, how can there be any danger in giving Re-presentatives to Manchester?
+A virtual Representative is, I presume, a man who acts as a direct Repre-sentative would act: for surely it would be absurd to say that a man virtually represents the people of Manchester, who is in the habit of saying No, when a manchester, who is in the habit of saying No, when a man directly representing the people of Manchester would say Aye.
 The utmost that can be expected from virtual Representation is that it may be as good as direct Representation.
-If so, why not grant direct Representation to places which, as every body allows, ought, by some process or other, to be represented? sented?
+If so, why not grant direct Representation to places which, as every body al-lows, ought, by some process or other, to be represented?